PavelPZ/riverpod_navigator/trash/README copy 3.md

 ```

-## How "RiverpodNavigator", "RiverpodRouterDelegate" and "RouteInformationParserImpl" works
+## How "RNavigator", "RiverpodRouterDelegate" and "RouteInformationParserImpl" works

 ### Dart part with no dependency on Flutter